codegregcode/pawfect-match/README.md

    REACT_APP_FIREBASE_MEASUREMENT_ID=your_firebase_measurement_id
    ```

-To use Pawfect Match, follow these steps:
+Then to use Pawfect Match, follow these steps:

 1. Launch the app by running the following command:

 ```
-shell

 npm start
 ```